astra-the-boop/voterid-v2/README.md

 User token scopes:
 identity.basic, openid

-Bot 1 should have its Redirect URL be https://<your domain>/callback
+The bot should have its Redirect URL be https://<your domain>/callback
 ```
 - Install [node.js](https://nodejs.org/en)
 - Create a `.env` file in the root directory